Table of Contents

-The double blood supply of the liver puts it in a high risk for metastasis from growths arising on other locations of the body.
-The porous nature of the sinusoids also allows for the easy penetration of malignant cells into the liver tissue.
+The double blood supply of the liver puts it at high risk for metastasis from growths arising in other locations of the body.
+The porous nature of the sinusoids also allows for easy penetration of malignant cells into the liver tissue.

 Metastasis in the liver commonly arises from growths found in the stomach, pancreas, colon, lungs, and breasts.
-Most of the time, symptoms hide behind those manifested by the primary tumors.
+Usually, symptoms are obscured by those manifested by the primary tumors.
 Signs and symptoms usually include malaise, abdominal pain, weight loss, hepatomegaly, and jaundice.

-It has been found out that hepatocellular adenomas are common among women who have taken oral contraceptive steroids for a long period of time.
-Its rarity among men and women who are not exposed to contraceptive steroids suggest a strong relationship.
-However, heredity still plays a large component in the development of the lesion.
+Hepatocellular adenomas are common among women who have taken oral contraceptive steroids for a long period of time.
+Its rarity among men and women who are not exposed to contraceptive steroids suggests a strong relationship.
+However, heredity still plays a large part in the development of the lesion.

-Mutations in the TCF1 gene which encode for the hepatocyte nuclear factor 1α (HNF-1α) and alterations in the WNT pathway have been implicated in the pathogenesis of hepatocellular adenoma.
-In the latter, β-catenin activation has put many of the patients at risk for malignant development of the lesions.
-Finally, they can also be a result of chronic inflammatory processes.
+Mutations in the TCF1 gene, which encodes for hepatocyte nuclear factor 1α (HNF-1α), and alterations in the WNT pathway have been implicated in the pathogenesis of hepatocellular adenoma.
+In the latter, β-catenin activation puts many patients at risk for malignant development of the lesions.
+Finally, hepatocellular adenoma can also occur as a result of chronic inflammatory processes.

 The morphology of hepatocellular adenomas varies depending on the type of genetic alterations present in the lesion:

-- Β-catenin mutations – highly dysplastic architecture; with nuclear translocation indicating active state
+- Β-catenin mutations: highly dysplastic architecture, with nuclear translocation indicating the active state

-- Inflammation – contain fibrotic stroma, mononuclear inflammation, ductular reactions, dilated sinusoids and telangiectatic vessels; produce excess amounts of C-reactive protein and serum amyloid A.
+- Inflammation: contains fibrotic stroma, mononuclear inflammation, ductular reactions, dilated sinusoids, and telangiectatic vessels; produces excess amounts of C-reactive protein and serum amyloid A

-Characterized as mesenchymal blood vessel tumors in the liver, these lesions are known to be the most common among the benign liver tumors.
-These discrete red-blue nodules that have a soft consistency are generally found beneath the Glisson’s capsule.
-They are composed of vascular channels embedded in a fibrous connective tissue.
+Characterized as mesenchymal blood vessel tumors in the liver, these lesions are the most common benign liver tumors (see image).
+The discrete red-blue nodules have a soft consistency and are generally found beneath the Glisson’s capsule.
+They are composed of vascular channels embedded in fibrous connective tissue.
 These lesions are commonly mistaken as metastatic lesions.